![]() Photo by Jesper Aggergaard on Unsplash

 - After working all day at the trade fair, my feet ache.

-- You had better see the Doctor about that ache you have had in your shoulder for the last month.
+- You had better see the Doctor about that ache you have in your shoulder.

 PAIN